 OH, and here’s something do what we do for a special airport treat : they get Cheetos.
 They don’t normally get to eat Cheetos but they do at the airport.
 So they really look forward to this and a bag keeps them excitedly content and eating while we wait.
 Paige literally went to bed tonight going “and tomorrow we get CHEETOS!”
 LOL.

-Whether you’re traveling this summer or another time later on and just thinking ahead – I hope you have the best time (and the kids behave! 😉 )
+Whether you’re traveling in the near future or another time later on and just thinking ahead – I hope you have the best time (and the kids behave! 😉 )